RachellLiu/networking-notes/connecting-systems-notes.md

 A public cloud is shared cloud infrastructure.
 Multiple customers of the cloud vendor access that same infrastructure, although their data is not shared – just like every person in a restaurant orders from the same kitchen, but they get different dishes.
 Public cloud service providers include AWS, Google Cloud Platform, and Microsoft Azure, among others.

-The technical term for multiple separate customers accessing the same cloud infrastructure is "multitenancy" (see What is multitenancy? to learn more).
+The technical term for multiple separate customers accessing the same cloud infrastructure is ["multitenancy"](https://www.cloudflare.com/en-gb/learning/cloud/what-is-multitenancy/).

 A private cloud, however, is single-tenant.
 A private cloud is a cloud service that is exclusively offered to one organization.
 A virtual private cloud (VPC) is a private cloud within a public cloud; no one else shares the VPC with the VPC customer.